pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/oas/keyword-support.md

 ## Supported OpenAPI Keywords

-PactFlow supports all three of the allowed OpenAPI Schema keywords.
+PactFlow supports all three allowed OpenAPI Schema keywords.

-From the JSON Schema [website](https://json-schema.org/understanding-json-schema/reference/combining.html), the validation these keywords provide can be summarised as:
+From the JSON Schema [website](https://json-schema.org/understanding-json-schema/reference/combining.html), the validation these keywords provide can be summarized as follows:

 * `allOf`: (AND) Must be valid against all of the subschemas
 * `anyOf`: (OR) Must be valid against any of the subschemas